accountably/accountably.github.io/README.md

 7. Digital assets: Social media accounts, email accounts, and other online accounts.

 It is important to keep accurate records of all non-cash assets in order to ensure that they are properly distributed in accordance with the decedent's wishes.

+Sure!
+Here's the answer in markdown:

+### Q: Which Non-Cash Liabilities to Track When Managing an Estate

+Non-cash liabilities that should be tracked when managing an estate include:

+1. Debts: Any outstanding debts owed by the decedent, such as credit card debt, loans, and mortgages.

+2. Taxes: Any outstanding taxes owed by the decedent, such as income tax, property tax, and estate tax.

+3. Claims: Any legal claims or lawsuits against the decedent or the estate.

+4. Business liabilities: Any outstanding debts or legal claims against a business owned by the decedent.

+It is important to keep accurate records of all non-cash liabilities in order to ensure that they are properly paid off or settled in accordance with the decedent's wishes.
+Failure to properly address these liabilities can result in legal issues for the estate and the fiduciary.